mdburre-data/it363/README.md

     Move php scripts into folders?
     Clean up submit_appointments and load_database
-    Getters should return JSON objects, not HTML (change from display_ to get_) "Display Appointments" should probably only return same day/future appointments (For prod, not helpful for debugging)
+    Getters should return JSON objects, not HTML (change from display_ to get_) OR just remake display_ to create get_ (phase them out instead of remove them) "Display Appointments" should probably only return same day/future appointments (For prod, not helpful for debugging)
 PHP Scripts:
     Remove "scheduling_" from variable names
 Admin page:
     Block off days
-        This has been implemented.
+        - This has been implemented.
 Probably need to add additional "is_blocked" variable to track if date is actually blocked off or just a weekend
-    Block off appointments
+        - STILL NEED TO ITERATE THROUGH PREVIOUSLY CREATED APPOINTEMENTS AND REMOVE THEM IF NOT ALREADY BOOKED Block off appointments